 MPTP-induced mouse model of Parkinson’s disease: A promising direction of therapeutic strategies

-Amongst the popular animal models of Parkinson’s disease (PD) commonly used in researches are those that employ neurotoxins, especially the 1-methyl- 4-phenyl-1, 2, 3, 6-tetrahydropyridine (MPTP).
-MPTP neurotoxin exerts its neurotoxicity by causing a barrage of insults such as oxidative stress, mitochondrial apoptosis, inflammation, excitotoxicity, and formation of inclusion bodies acting singly and in concert.
-All of this ultimately leads to dopaminergic neuron damage in substantia nigra pars compacta and striatum.
-The selective neurotoxicity induced by MPTP in the nigrostriatal dopaminergic neuron of the mouse brain brought a new dawn in our perspectives about PD.
-For decades now MPTP-induced mouse model of PD has become the gold standard in PD research despite its shortcoming in fully recapitulating PD symptomatology.
-It has the advantage of easy practicability, affordability, less ethical consideration, and more clinical correlation over the other toxin models of PD.
-The model has rejuvenated researches in PD and has also opened new frontiers in the quest for more novel therapeutic and adjuvant agents for PD.
-Hence, this review summarizes the MPTP’s role in producing Parkinson-like symptoms in mice, the MPTP-induced mouse model’s experimental role, and the recent development in PD therapeutics using this model to enrich our existing knowledge on this neurotoxin.
-Furthermore, our review promotes the use of this model by researchers for developing more promising therapeutic strategies.
+Among the popular animal models of Parkinson’s disease (PD) commonly used in research are those that employ neurotoxins, especially 1-methyl- 4-phenyl-1, 2, 3, 6-tetrahydropyridine (MPTP).
+This neurotoxin exerts it neurotoxicity by causing a barrage of insults, such as oxidative stress, mitochondrial apoptosis, inflammation, excitotoxicity, and formation of inclusion bodies acting singly and in concert, ultimately leading to dopaminergic neuronal damage in the substantia nigra pars compacta and striatum.
+The selective neurotoxicity induced by MPTP in the nigrostriatal dopaminergic neurons of the mouse brain has led to new perspectives on PD.
+For decades, the MPTP-induced mouse model of PD has been the gold standard in PD research even though it does not fully recapitulate PD symptomatology, but it does have the advantages of simplicity, practicability, affordability, and fewer ethical considerations and greater clinical correlation than those of other toxin models of PD.
+The model has rejuvenated PD research and opened new frontiers in the quest for more novel therapeutic and adjuvant agents for PD.
+Hence, this review summarizes the role of MPTP in producing Parkinson-like symptoms in mice and the experimental role of the MPTP-induced mouse model.
+We discussed recent developments of more promising PD therapeutics to enrich our existing knowledge about this neurotoxin using this model.

 Copyright (c) 2020 Che Norma Mat Taib, Musa Mustapha